Designs via Free Probability: From -design to -freeness

-which corresponds to the anticipated result of Eq.\eqref{mainC}.
+which corresponds to the anticipated result of Eq.\eqref{mainC} generalized to different matrices.
 Thus we recognize that this is the same formula of the product of mixed moments of free variables in Eq.\eqref{eq_free_prod}.
 The example of an 8-OTOC shown in Fig.\ref{fig:complement} reads

 where $[n]$ represents the other combination of observables which can be obtained by the same non-crossing partition, i.e. see the $[\times n]$ in Fig.\ref{fig:complement}.